Bird goes after helmet laws for electric scooters

 "If you hit a pothole on a bicycle with a big wheel, you could have a problem.
 You hit a pothole on this little thing, you're going to go down," said forensic kinesiologist James Kent, who runs a consultation practice in Southern California.
 "If I fall over sideways and I can't break that fall and don't have a helmet on, I can potentially kill myself."

-Santa Monica, California, the first city to get the scooters last September, filed a complaint against Bird in December on nine criminal counts.
+Santa Monica, California, which last September became the first city to get the scooters, filed a complaint against Bird in December on nine criminal counts.
 Bird signed a $300,000 plea deal with that city two months later.
 In San Diego, police started issuing tickets of up to $250 to riders who weren't wearing helmets.
-And San Francisco cracked down the number of the vehicles allowed on city streets with its own scooter law in April.
+And San Francisco cracked down on the number of the vehicles allowed on city streets with its own scooter law in April.

 "Our goal in supporting this legislation continues to be providing riders of shared scooters and e-bikes with more consistent ridership rules so that people can embrace sustainable shared mobility," a Bird spokeswoman said.
 The company also said it sends free helmets to all active riders if they pay for shipping costs.